How to wire solar panels in series vs. parallel

 Can you add more solar panels to your existing system?

 Going with a full installation from the start is always best when installing a residential solar system.
-Using a solar calculator helps estimate your solar system costs and power needs to accurately determine how many panels you should have in your system.
+Using a solar calculator helps estimate your solar system costs and power needs in order to accurately determine how many panels you should have in your system.

-Does the use of micro-inverters or optimizers change how solar panels are wired?
+Does the use of microinverters or optimizers change how solar panels are wired?

 How do you connect solar panels to the grid?

 Another consideration between series wired and parallel wired is the amount of wires that are used to connect the solar system into the grid.
 A series wired circuit will use a single wire to connect.
 Meanwhile, a parallel wired system will have multiple wires to connect it into the grid.

 Series vs. parallel - why not have both?

 The main thing to remember is that wiring in series will increase your voltage, while wiring in parallel will increase your amperage.
 Both of the voltage and amperage need to be considered when designing your system, especially when it comes to finding an inverter that will work best for you.

 Most of the time, a solar installer will choose to design a system with both series and parallel connections.
 This allows the system to operate at a higher voltage and amperage, without overpowering the inverter, so your solar panels can operate at their best.

 Author: Andrew Sendy | Home Solar Journalist